hannesdelbeke/brain/Unity - local UPM package installer.md

+---
+energy: 5
+sentiment:
+- 3
+sentiment-hash: '95671068'
+sentiment-label:
+- annoyed
+tags:
+- technical
+- journal
+- planning
+- work
+---

 that takes info from the package, downloads it. and installs dependencies and script to a local editor folder.

   CONS